IamLimaEchoEcho/streaming-03-rabbitmq/README.md

 1. Run the file.

 You'll need to fix an error in the program to get it to run.
 Once it runs successfully, will it terminate on its own?
-How do you know?
-As long as the process is running, we cannot use this terminal for other commands.
+No How do you know?
+Because I didn't get my CMD prompt back As long as the process is running, we cannot use this terminal for other commands.

 ## Version 1 - Open a New Terminal / Emit More Messages